kindtek/devels-workshop/README.md

 ---

 ### All of the menial technical labor is eliminated so you can get straight to the good stuff.
-Fork this repository and see how easy it is to set up your use the code as a template for setting up software that revolves around a Github repo like this one
+[Fork this repository](https://github.com/kindtek/devels-workshop/fork) and see how easy it is to use the code as a template for setting up software that revolves around a Github repo like this one

 ### The Docker Linux images [created by Kindtek](https://github.com/kindtek/devels-playground#image-tags) and hosted by [Docker](https://hub.docker.com/repository/docker/kindtek/dvlp) on the [Docker Hub](https://hub.docker.com/search?q=&image_filter=official) are available for free.